ABOUT ST. PETER'S

 Last year's programme of events included the second Donald Barnes Memorial Lecture, by Dr Jeffrey John, a talk by Mark Bostridge and performances by Belsize Baroque, Merry Opera (Handel's Messiah), Opera Anywhere and the Belsize Community Choir.

-The 2015 programme begins with two recitals in January:
+The 2015 programme began with two recitals in January and continues with a special choral performance:

 For information or to suggest ideas please email firstname.lastname@example.org.